Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype

 \subsection{Quantitative analysis of experimental results.}

 In the experiments with different initial cell numbers $N_0$, we observed at least three patterns with different growth rates, and the reseeding showed that these growth patterns were endogenous to the cells.
-Therefore, we propose that each growth pattern discussed above corresponded to a cell phenotype that dominated the population: fast, moderate, and slow.
+Therefore, we propose that each growth pattern discussed above corresponded to a cell phenotype that dominated the population, hereafter, referred to as: ``fast'', ``moderate'', and ``slow''.

-In the initial seeding of cells that varies $N_0$, the cells were randomly chosen (by FACS); thus, their intrinsic growth phenotypes were randomly distributed.
+In the initial seeding of cells for varying $N_0$, the cells were randomly chosen (by FACS); thus, their intrinsic growth phenotypes were randomly distributed.
 During growth, the population of a well would be dominated by the fastest type that existed in the seeding cells, thus qualitatively, we have following scenarios: (1) A well in the $N_0=10$-cell group almost certainly had at least one initial cell of fast type, and the population would be dominated by fast type cells.
 Different wells had almost the same growth rate, reaching saturation at almost the same time.
 (2) For an $N_0=1$-cell well, if the only initial cell is of the fast type, then the population has only the fast type, and the growth pattern will be close to that of $N_0=10$-cell wells.
 If the only initial cell is of the moderate type, then the population could still grow exponentially, but with a slower growth rate.
 This explains why after reaching 5 area units, many but not all $N_0=1$-cell wells were slower than $N_0=10$-cell wells.